![]() |

 can also selectively enable/disable the Close or Maximize buttons as necessary.

-Figure 1 illustrates the screenshot of CloseAndMaxTabbedPane
+Figure 1 illustrates the screenshot of CloseAndMaxTabbedPane.

 Figure 1.
 CloseAndMaxTabbedPane in action.
 Click on thumbnail to view